tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ## Comment

-'A specification is a technical desription of an assertion test.'
+'A specification is a technical desription of an assertion test.

+A specification is expected to have the following properies:

+Expected Response

+Authorities and Parameters'

 ********************

-#  nan
+#  'Use Case'

 ## Name